martinberlin/udpx-app/README.md

 2. Send over the air Video frames.

 Note that Remora supports only plain Pixels without any compression. udpx supports zlib and brotli as compression algorithms.
+Up to 1000 RGB pixels.
+The ESP32 has a maximum transport unit (MTU) of 1470 bytes and we are not doing buffering on the Firmware side, so using Zlib or Brotli compression 1000 pixels is the limit where you can still get a decent framerate.

 ## Android App latest builds